pmichaillat/economic-slack/syllabus.md

     2. During the second part, we will discuss the material from lecture and readings.
     3. During the third part of class, you will work on your research project.
 This will involve both development of the project and presentation of various intermediate steps.

-## Lectures & readings
+## Tentative Schedule of Lectures & readings

 At home, before each weekly meeting, you will have to watch [lecture videos](https://www.pascalmichaillat.org/t5.html) and go over [required readings](https://www.pascalmichaillat.org/t5.html).

 + Before Wednesday 14 September: videos & readings in section "Evolution of Business-Cycle Models"
 + Before Wednesday 21 September: videos & readings in section "Matching Function"
 + Before Wednesday 28 September: videos 20–27 & readings in section "Static Model of Slack"
-+ Before Wednesday 5 October: videos 28– in section "Static Model of Slack"
++ Before Wednesday 5 October: videos 28–40 in section "Static Model of Slack"
 + Before Wednesday 12 October: videos & readings in section "Price and Wage Rigidities"
 + Before Wednesday 19 October: videos & readings in section "Dynamic Model of Slack"
 + Before Wednesday 26 October: videos & readings in section  "Model of Idleness and Unemployment"